Thinking about buying a second-hand van? Get expert tips on checking condition, running costs, and the best van models for delivery drivers.

 Here are some common scenarios to guide you:

-If you’re just starting as a self-employed courier driver and plan to work independently, a sole trader structure may suit you.
+If you’re just starting as a self-employed courier driver and plan to work as an independent courier company, a sole trader structure may suit you.

 It’s perfect for handling day-to-day courier jobs, building up your reputation, and learning how to run your courier business without the pressure of additional admin.